-Psychological inertia, erroneous data, wrong assumptions and false conclusions are often why most root causes are not identified.
+Psychological inertia, erroneous data, wrong assumptions, and false conclusions are often why most root causes are not identified.
 It is essential to keep an open mind and eliminate psychological inertia.
 It is critical to validate and challenge all data and assumptions.
-It is necessary to prove that data being used is valid and to ensure the correct conclusions are drawn.
-Below is a list of the common reasons root cause is not identified and recommended actions that the problem solver should take to address those issues.
+It is necessary to prove the user data is valid and ensure the correct conclusions are drawn.
+Below is a list of the common reasons the root cause is not identified and recommended actions that the problem solver should take to address those issues.

 - Experience: too much experience can lead to psychological inertia and drive thinking in a “trained” direction closing off new ideas.

-- Fixed thinking techniques: repeating the same steps and using the same methods leads to repeating the same result, creating the same ideas.
+- Fixed thinking techniques: repeating the same steps and using the same methods leads to repeating the same result and creating the same ideas.

-- Group Think: over time, a set of individuals working on a project will tend to think the same way, believe the same conclusions and results.
-This group mindset leads to psychological inertia, as new members are introduced instead of pursuing new ideas provided by “a fresh pair of eyes” the group tries to assimilate new members to current thinking.
+- Group Think: over time, a set of individuals working on a project will tend to think the same way and believe the same conclusions and results.
+This group mindset leads to psychological inertia.
+As new members are introduced, instead of pursuing new ideas provided by “a fresh pair of eyes,” the group tries to assimilate new members to current thinking.

 - Model Worship: a specific “favorite” model is pursued, and alternatives are dropped.

-- False Information/Incorrect Data/False Assumptions: this may be due to the way the data or information was collected.
-For example, incorrect calibration of measurement standards, or just wrong information to facts have been obtained or assumed.
+- False Information/Incorrect Data/False Assumptions: this may be due to how the data or information was collected.
+For example, incorrect calibration of measurement standards or inaccurate information and facts have been obtained or assumed.

 - False Conclusions: for example, the sun rises every day in the east.
 False conclusion – the sun revolves around the earth.

-- Hidden Resources: the problem is caused by contaminants or secondary or derived resources.
+- Hidden Resources: contaminants or secondary or derived resources cause the problem.

-- There is More Than One Problem: and therefore more than one root cause.
+- There is More Than One Problem: therefore, more than one root cause.

 - Insufficient Technical Knowledge: this is rarely the reason for a problem’s root cause not to be identified.
-Normally such gaps in knowledge are quickly closed and problems solved.
+Commonly such gaps in knowledge are quickly closed and problems solved.